Teams

 NDML Project

-The Neurological Database for Machine Learning (or NDML for short) research team is working to make advancements in neurotech easier by constructing a comprehensive database of EEG scans over a consistent set of subjects, doing a varied set of tasks involving activity in many areas of the brain.
-We’re also working to make advancements in AI/ML neurologic technologies easier by ensuring that said database is optimized for AI/ML with clear data labeling, organization, and preprocessed versions, as well as creating and training some AI models ourselves.
+The Neurophysiological Database for Machine Learning (or NDML for short) research team is working to make advancements in neurotech easier by constructing a comprehensive database of EEG scans over a consistent set of subjects, doing a varied set of tasks involving activity in many areas of the brain.
+This database will improve upon currently available EEG databases through its variety of tests, usage of longer recording windows, and consistent use of the same research subjects across multiple experiments.
+We hope to do a proof-of-concept run with a small pool of research subjects, and then expand to working with more subjects and higher-quality hardware.

-Team Lead: Bryce Gernon
+Primary: Bryce Gernon

 brg2890@rit.edu